migueesc123/WooCommerceConnector/README.md

 3. Unzip the file
 4. From the unziped files, find the file by the name WooCommerce.pq
 5. Open the WooCommerce.pq file in a text editor like Notepad
-6. Edit the 5th line of the code and replace the url "https://www.poweredsolutions.co" with the root url of your store, for example > "https://www.sqlbi.com"
+6. Edit the 5th line of the code and replace the url "https://www.powerquery.training" with the root url of your store, for example > "https://www.sqlbi.com"
+7. On the 6th line of the file you'll see the option to define your 'api_version'.
+If your WooCommerce version is 2.6.x then leave the value to 'v1', but if you're using WooCommerce 3.0.x or later than change the value to 'v2'.
-7. Rezip all of the files that were originally unzipped
+8. Rezip all of the files that were originally unzipped
-8. Change the file extension of the zipped file from step 7.
+9. Change the file extension of the zipped file from step 7.
 The new extension should be .mez
-9. Follow the instructions on https://github.com/Microsoft/DataConnectors#quickstart on where to store that .mez file
+10. Follow the instructions on https://github.com/Microsoft/DataConnectors#quickstart on where to store that .mez file

 Special thanks to [Miguel Llopis](https://twitter.com/mllopis) and [Marco Russo](https://twitter.com/marcorus) for coming up with the request/idea for this Custom Connector.

+# Submit your feedback, suggestions and more on the Issues section of this Repo!